lemonjesus/SimpleBinaryPatch/README.md

 I was working on patching firmware on an embedded device.
 My code would load the original firmware from memory and then attempt to patch it with modified code I had written elsewhere.
 The binary images were sparsely different, and I needed an easy way to patch the original firmware since copying the whole modified firmware file was impractical.
 Since this was on an embedded device, I couldn't use the features of other binary diffs since they used compression, `malloc`, and other complications.
 I made this to be as simple as possible so it would work on pretty much everything.

+ ## Requirements
+Simple Binary Patch requires fixed width data types.
+It includes `stdint.h`, but if that's not available on your platform you'll need to typedef your own.

  ## API

  `long generate_patch(byte* old, byte* new, byte* patch, long size)`